tpoisot/DataSharingPaper/DataSharing-MS.md

 showed that asking for the raw data often does not result in a successful data sharing outcome, even after 6 months of repeated inquiries.
-Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact email address may be invalid and difficult to find the 'current' contact address.
-Authors also die, and sadly this can result in the loss of valuable scientific data unless it has been accessibly and discoverably archived elsewhere.
+Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact email address may be invalid and it can be difficult to find the 'current' contact address.
+Authors also die or retire, and sadly this can result in the loss of valuable scientific data unless it has been accessibly and discoverably archived elsewhere.
 Ultimately, authors can also flat out refuse to give the data.
 The practice of releasing data into the public domain with a